Sometimes You Need Facts, and Sometimes a Hug: Understanding Older Adults' Preferences for Explanations in LLM-Based Conversational AI Systems: Method

 We conducted the sessions both in-person (in private study rooms with displays) and remotely, based on participant preference.
 The study session flow is visualized in Figure 3.
 Participants were first asked to provide consent and complete a demographic survey, and were informed of data recording and usage policies outlined in the IRB.
 The demographic survey collected their age, cognitive status, care-arrangement, experience with smart assistants, and professional background.
 Following the survey, we gave them an overview of the process, the two assistive contexts, and the scenarios.
 To accommodate time and cognitive constraints identified during the pilots, we invited participants to select one scenario from each of the two assistive contexts that resonated most with them.
 Once participants selected their scenarios, we spent 5-10 minutes discussing rationale for their choices, allowing us to better understand their relevance.

 We presented participants with four storyboards for each of the two selected scenarios, with each storyboard featuring an AI explanation drawn from a different information source (e.g., conversational history, environmental data, etc.) in a randomized order.
 The researcher read each explanation aloud and prompted participants to share their impressions in a semi-structured interview format after each explanation.
-Interview questions focused on their perceptions of the explanation \textbf{(RQ1)}, and the source of information within the explanation \textbf{(RQ2)}.
+Interview questions focused on their overall perceptions of the explanations \textbf{(RQ1)}, and variation in those perceptions across the two contexts and source of information within the explanation \textbf{(RQ2)}.
 Following the discussion, participants rated the explanation on a 5-point Likert scale \footnote{The Likert scale statement, \textit{"I find this explanation useful"}, asked participants to rate the explanations on 1 (strongly disagree) to 5 (strongly agree).}.
 The goal of this rating procedure was to contextualize participant perceptions, and \textbf{not} to draw inferential or causal claims.
 The sessions lasted around 90 minutes, with 3-5 minutes spent sharing each storyboard and probing participants to discuss.